DamianFekete/atlassian-sdk-docs/content/server/framework/atlassian-sdk/plugin-module-index.md

 **Frequently used elements:**

--   `actions`: Defines the WebWork actions this module will provide.
+-   `actions`: Defines the WebWork actions this module will provide

 **Example**